Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 Inventory everything.
 List every firearm, frame, receiver, and unfinished frame or receiver in your possession, with serial numbers where they exist.
 The expanded definition means the box of parts in the basement counts.

 Check the portal record.
 Log into the state portal and confirm which firearms already appear from prior FA-10 filings.
-Do not assume a dealer purchase from years ago was recorded; verify it.
+Do not assume a dealer purchase from years ago was recorded.
+Verify it.

 Serialize early.
 For anything without a serial number, request the number through the portal now.
 Engraving to the required depth takes a gunsmith appointment, and the final weeks before October 2 will be crowded.